PaulForgey/synth/README.md

 To avoid another external component, the flash SPI pins are hooked up to a separate set of Propeller pins.
 To get the spare pins back, use a buffer like a '244 to supply all devices' `DIN`, `CLK`, and `RESET` inputs.

-Line level output from the DAC comes from only the left output, and requires an external amplifier to drive.
-The built-in headphone amplifier is not used as driving both ears from a single output would overload the chip with 16 ohm headphones.

 The output of the DAC was suprisingly quiet and stable on the breadboard.
 If the `DACDAT` related lines are left floating, it seems rather sensitive to shifting in random noise.
 For power down, programming or if the Propeller crashes, I recommend 100K